Security for Web Agencies

 Another thing, and a way of helping to deal with the unknowns or maybe malware that the signature’s not familiar at this point, is looking at file integrity.
 Having a baseline of the files, and then being able to see changes that are made that maybe they’re outside of the rule set, or there are changes that should not happen … to headers, for instance.
 Measuring file integrity.
 The other thing that we identify are some indicators of compromise, so some things that can point to a problem … so downtime.
 If the site is down, it could point to a malware problem.

 Changes that were not initiated by a valid source to the DNS or to the WHOIS … really important things to look at.
-The other thing is monitoring blacklist agencies and making sure that if your site appears on a blacklist, that you have visibility into that.
+The other thing is monitoring blocklist agencies and making sure that if your site appears on a blocklist, that you have visibility into that.
 Detection could also be called visibility.
 You need to have the visibility into what’s going on in the back end.

 The next piece is the response, and response can be one of the most challenging things.
 Malware’s complex and it tends to spread and get worse over time.
 Let’s just say that you’ve been able to identify an issue.
 Now what could a typical response to that look like?
 One, you need to isolate the site.
 Remove malicious code.
 Clean up the databases.
-You need to submit to Google or whoever to have it removed from the blacklist.
+You need to submit to Google or whoever to have it removed from the blocklist.

 Then you want to go through and verify all of those user accounts to make sure that there’s not illegitimate accounts in there.
 Change all of the passwords, all of the accesses, so you really need to have people ready to respond.
 Training people and having them ready to deal with these types of issues when they are found is going to help you react quickly, and be able to get the problem solved.